La Santísima Church: The church

 The church building consists of three naves with the center one being significantly wider than the side ones.
 Its architectural style is similar to the Tabernacle of the Mexico City Cathedral.
 Because of this, many consider this church to be the work of the same architect, Lorenzo Rodriguez.
 However, this is in dispute because some elements that are common in Rodriguez's other works are lacking here, and some records indicate that architect Ildefonso Iniesta Bejarano was involved in the project.
 The dome outside is decorated with tiles forming Maltese crosses, a symbol of the Trinitarians.
 The basic floor plan is that of a Latin cross, common to churches in the 17th and 18th centuries.
 It has a vaulted roof of eight sides which reaches to a central point, containing windows for lighting.
-The church is of the profusely-decorated Baroque style, but some areas, like the roof are relatively unadorned.
+The church is of the profusely decorated Baroque style, but some areas, like the roof are relatively unadorned.

-The main facade contains some aspects of the older churches that surround it, such as the cross layout, the relief work and window of the chorus, although new aspects such as estipite columns were introduced.
-The facade also contains twelve medallions done in relief, each representing an apostle.
+The main façade contains some aspects of the older churches that surround it, such as the cross layout, the relief work and window of the chorus, although new aspects such as estipite columns were introduced.
+The façade also contains twelve medallions done in relief, each representing an apostle.
 Among the columns there are ten sculptures, five of which represent bishops, four represent popes and one represents a priest, each of which are identified as learned scholars of the Church.
 The main portal is Churrigueresque style worked in "chiluca", a hard gray stone and flanked by two pillars.
 The keystone of the central arch of this entrance is decorated with a medallion with the papal coat-of-arms covered by a series of volutes.
 Above this, there is a relief depicting the Holy Trinity with God the Father dressed as a pope.
 The depiction of the Trinity is due to the church's patronage by a Trinitarian brotherhood originally formed by tailors.